Micropump: Capillary pumps

 In microfluidics, capillary pumping plays an important role because the pumping action does not require external actuation power.
 Glass capillaries and porous media, including nitrocellulose paper and synthetic paper, can be integrated into microfluidic chips.
 Capillary pumping is widely used in lateral flow testing.
 Recently, novel capillary pumps, with a constant pumping flow rate independent of the liquid viscosity and surface energy, were developed, which have a significant advantage over the traditional capillary pump (of which the flow behaviour is Washburn behaviour, namely the flow rate is not constant) because their performance does not depend on the sample viscosity.

 Chemically powered pumps

 Chemically powered non-mechanical pumps have been fabricated by affixing nanomotors to surfaces, driving fluid flow through chemical reactions.
 A wide variety of pumping systems exist including biological enzyme based pumps, organic photocatalyst pumps, and metal catalyst pumps.
 These pumps generate flow through a number of different mechanisms including self-diffusiophoresis, electrophoresis, bubble propulsion and the generation of density gradients.
 Moreover, these chemically powered micropumps can be used as sensors for the detection of toxic agents.
+Recently, a combination of enzyme-based pumps has been used to enhance, suppress, and change the directionality of fluid flow.